Resources for Start-Ups and Established Businesses

 Business District Associations

 - Downtown Binghamton Business Association organizes "July Fest" and supports the Downtown Binghamton Farmers' Market, Columbus Day Parade/Tournament of bands and many other downtown events.
-DBBA meets every 3rd Friday of the month at Java Joe's, 81 State Street.
 For more information, please contact Ron Sall, SallStearn@aol.com at (607) 722-7780.

 - Gorgeous Washington Street Association organizes the monthly "First Friday" art walk/gallery night.
 GWSA aims "to beautify and revitalize our community through beautification projects as well as events which highlight our beautiful city."
-GWSA meets on the 4th Thursday of the month at the Holiday Inn Arena, 2-8 Hawley Street.
-For more information, please visit, www.gorgeouswashington.com, or contact Jesse Wheeler, JWheeler@DavidsonFox.com, (607) 722-5386.
+For more information, please visit, https://www.facebook.com/GorgeousWashington/ or contact Jesse Wheeler, JWheeler@DavidsonFox.com, (607) 722-5386.

-- EatBing organizes the biannual Binghamton Restaurant Week, Martini Walk, Winter Passport, and the Wine & Tapas Tour.
-EATbing is an association of downtown Binghamton restaurant owners wanting to promote the diverse, innovative food and beverage culture in Binghamton, NY.
-For more information, please Piero Lisio, Little Venice Restaurant, (607) 724-2513, email@example.com.
+- EatBing organizes the biannual Binghamton Restaurant Week, Martini Walk, and the Wine & Tapas Tour.
+EatBing is an association of downtown Binghamton restaurant owners who work to promote the diverse, innovative food and beverage culture in Binghamton, NY.
+For more information, please contact Piero Lisio, Little Venice Restaurant, (607) 724-2513, email@example.com.